 Hawk Ventures was certified in 2014 as a Starfish Aquatics Institute (SAI) Training Center.
-This has activated us to offer the SAI Wilderness Lifeguard® certification course.
-Wilderness Lifeguard® is a cutting edge course developed by Landmark Learning.
+This has activated us to offer the SAI Wilderness Lifeguard® certification course, an innovative program developed by Landmark Learning.
 It is designed to meet the needs of wilderness trip leaders with a focus on prevention.
-This remote application to aquatic rescue courses can be taken alone as a primary training, as an add-on module to the StarGuard® course, or as a module for current lifeguards.
+This remote application to aquatic rescue courses can be taken alone as a primary training, as an add-on module to the SAI StarGuard® course, or as a module for current lifeguards.
 Site assessment, swimmer assessment, and improvising lifeguarding equipment are key components that differentiate this course from traditional waterfront courses.

 Our first Wilderness Lifeguard® course was held August 29-30, 2016 at Lake James in North Carolina, USA.
 It was run in conjunction with the Carolina Wilderness EMS Externship public program and Landmark Learning.

-In 2019, we will be offering a Wilderness Lifeguard® class—tentatively September 5-6 at Lake James State Park, again in conjunction with Starfish Aquatics Institute, Landmark Learning, and the 2019 Carolina Wilderness EMS Externship.
-Standby for enrollment here, or email us at firstname.lastname@example.org for more information.
+In 2019, we will be offering a Wilderness Lifeguard® class September 5-6 at Lake James State Park, again in conjunction with Starfish Aquatics Institute, Landmark Learning, and the 2019 Carolina Wilderness EMS Externship.
+You can enroll here, or email us at firstname.lastname@example.org for more information.

 - Minimum 16 years of age